Casennnn/imc_cnn/README.md

 ## Overview

 This repository contains three Jupyter Notebook files designed for processing time series data, training a convolutional neural network (CNN), and visualizing the results.
 The project focuses on identifying local peaks and troughs in the data using various features and neural network techniques.
+It is my personal work during the [IMC Prosperity3 Challenge](https://prosperity.imc.com/).

 ## Files